CAPES submits third voter referendum against LEARNS Act to AG Griffin's office

-This comes after the second voter referendum was denied by AG Griffin due to it being "misleading" and "insufficient."
+This comes after the second voter referendum was denied On Monday, April 24 by AG Griffin due to it being "misleading" and "insufficient."

 CAPES is against the LEARNS Act saying it will be detrimental to public education in the state.
 CAPES wants to put the Act on the November 2024 ballot to allow people to vote on it.